 Lawyers in California can apply to become "certified" specialists in various areas of law, including Franchise and Distribution law.
 The State Bar of California sets many requirements that must be met before an attorney can become certified in franchise and distribution law.
 For example, “specialists must generally pass a written examination in their specialty field demonstrate a high level of experience in the specialty field, fulfill ongoing education requirements and be favorably evaluated by other attorneys and judges familiar with their work.”

 The standards and requirements for certification can be found at the following sections the State Bar of California’s website.
-As of July 2013, less than 60 of the more than 220,000 lawyers licensed in California were listed as certified in Franchise and Distribution law.
+As of January 2019, only 51 of the more than 220,000 lawyers licensed in California were listed as certified in Franchise and Distribution law.

 The section of the State Bar that certifies lawyers is called The State Bar of California Board of Legal Specialization.
 More information on Board Certification can be found at the State Bar website.
 To find out whether an attorney is certified in franchise and distribution law, go to the Legal Specialist Search page of the State Bar of California’ website or the general attorney search page and simply type in their name.
 The website will tell you whether the attorney is certified in franchise and distribution law.